About the grants

 • explains how the anticipated outcomes will be measured to demonstrate the impact of the project

-• clearly outlines how the benefit of the project will be sustained and how the project will strengthen the community’s capacity to prevent and respond to graffiti vandalism (for example council’s commitment to maintenance of the site, the application of anti-graffiti coating, encouraging public use of the site or promoting resources developed through the project).
+• clearly outlines how the benefit of the project will be sustained and how the project will strengthen the community’s capacity to prevent and respond to graffiti vandalism.

 3: Who is involved?

-• identifies all project partners and provides documentation from key project partners confirming their role in the project (projects engaging at risk young people should identify referral pathways and confirm commitment from referring organisations)
+• provide documentation from key project partners confirming their role in the project and any projects engaging ‘at risk’ young people should identify referral pathways and confirm commitment from referring organisations

-• where relevant, provides evidence of in-principle approval from the property owner for any proposed site-based solutions such as landscaping, murals or other environmental design initiatives.
+• where relevant, provide evidence of in-principle approval from the property owner for any proposed site-based solutions such as landscaping, murals or other environmental design initiatives.

 4: How will the project be delivered?